 Here's an example of the cowboy shot size:

-Definitive Guide to Camera Shots - Cowboy Shot - Wonder Woman
+Camera Shot Guide - Cowboy Shot - Wonder Woman - StudioBinder

 (CS) Cowboy Shot Camera Shot • Wonder Woman

 The medium shot is one of the most common camera shots.
+A well-framed mid shot allows for a balanced composition, capturing both the subject and their surroundings.
 It's similar to the cowboy shot above, but frames from roughly the waist up and through the torso.
 So it emphasizes more of your subject while keeping their surroundings visible.
 Here are examples of the medium shot size:

-Medium shots may seem like the most standard camera shot around, but every shot size you choose will have an effect on the viewer.
+Medium shots may seem like the most standard camera shot around, but every shot size you choose will affect the viewer.
 A medium shot can often be used as a buffer shot for dialogue scenes that have an important moment later that will be shown in a close-up shot.

 The medium close-up frames your subject from roughly the chest up.
-So it typically favors the face, but still keeps the subject somewhat distant.
+This shot is perfect for capturing body language.
+It shows both facial expressions and slight gestures that contribute to the character’s emotions.
+So, it typically favors the face, but still keeps the subject somewhat distant.

 Here's an example of the medium close-up shot size: